 The troops were trained for a range specialist roles.
 Arthur Bell became a bomber and trained with a variety of grenades.

 The bomber training continued and it seems to be have been some relief from general life at the Somme.
 The War Diary recounts 1 Officer and 37 men joining a Brigade Grenadier Company on 18th November 1915.
 Arthur Bell’s notes imply that he was not part of this unit, which was dissolved 10 days after its formation.
-It is likely Arthur Bell’s main training took place in April 1916 at St Saveur.
+It is likely Arthur Bell’s main training took place in the Divisional Grenade School at Halloy les Pernois on 22nd December 1915, which was probably whre the incident with Lieutenant Mansergh took place, because this was general grenade training for all of the Battalion.
+Further specialist trianing took place during April 1916 at St Saveur.

 “The…week’s bombing course, two of us being selected from the platoon and sent some few miles to the rear, to a Divisional School.
 We got regular rations, a full third of a loaf, and considered ourselves lucky.
 The village was not too saturated either with our own troops, or any of the better-off Colonials.”

 “We were taught how to throw the Mills bomb, practising on something like a long cricket pitch.
 Demonstrations were held of the construction of several kinds of rifle grenade.
 One in particular was attached to a rod which fitted into the rifle.
 When the trigger was pulled a special cartridge sent the grenade into the air, whereupon vanes began to revolve, unscrewing a thread, and releasing a creep spring which caused the grenade to explode on contact.”

 One of B Company’s Officers recorded throwing distances for his men.
 Corporal W. Fox 9264 and Private Briarley of VII and VIII Platoons each managed forty four yards.
 (John Hartley)